Bush coconut: Female

-The female Cystococcus has no legs, wings or antennae and has been described as ‘grub-like’.
+The female Cystococcus has no legs, wings or antennae and has been described as 'grub-like'.
 Females grow up to 4 cm long.
 The body is elliptical to sub-spherical in shape and yellow-green in colour.
 The female scale insect lives within the fleshy interior of the gall.
-The female’s anus is non-functional.
+The female's anus is non-functional.
 Females are generally soft-bodied although sclerotisation produces a hard dorsal 'button' and ventral pore plates.

 The button is used to plug the gall entrance and it is also the site where mating occurs.
 The shape of the button distinguishes the species of Cystococcus.
 This allows the female to be identified without opening the gall.
 C. pomiformis has a convex-shaped button that varies from broad and dome-shaped to pointy and conical, C. campanidorsalis has a bell-shaped button and C. echiniformis has a concave-shaped button.

 Another distinguishing feature of the female scale insects is the pattern of their ventral pore-plates.
 Pore plates are an olfactory (smell) sense organ found in insects.
 In Cystoccocus, each pore plate of the adult female is composed of pores that are clustered together and surrounded by a sclerotised cuticle to form the plate.
 The pore plates function to produce a white, powdery wax when the insect is living.
 The function of this wax is unknown.
 C. echiniformis has unpatterned clustering of pore plates.
 The pore plates on C. campanidorsalis are clearly separated by transverse bands.
 C. pomiformis have pore plates that cluster around the vulva and are not clearly separated into transverse bands of sclerotisation.

 The names of the three species of scale insect inducing bush coconuts reflect observable features.
 The name campanidorsalis comes from the bell-shaped button, with campana meaning bell in Latin, and that it is located dorsal rather than caudal.
-Pomiformis means ‘apple-like’ in Latin and refers to the shape and size of the gall C. pomiformis induces.
+Pomiformis means 'apple-like' in Latin and refers to the shape and size of the gall C. pomiformis induces.
 Echiniformis is a Latin word meaning shaped like a hedgehog and may refer to the knobbled shape and uneven texture of the gall induced by C. echiniformis.

 Male

 It is difficult to distinguish different species of adult males within the genus Cystococcus.
 Adult male bodies are up to 9.5 mm long and they have an elongated abdomen which is likely an adaptation to enable mating through the gall entrance.
 Males have purple wings that allow the transport of the immature female offspring out of the gall.
-Each gall holds between 1700 to 4600 males.
+Each gall holds between 1700 and 4600 males.